List of Edens Zero characters: Mother

-Mother (マザー, Mazā) is the creator of the Grand Shiki Cosmos, worshiped by space explorers as the goddess of the cosmos.
+Mother (マザー, Mazā) is the creator of the Grand Shiki Cosmos, worshiped by space explorers as a mythical goddess of the cosmos.
 She is depicted as a gargantuan woman larger than any planet, and is capable of granting any wish to those who find her.
-Because she exists in the hazardous outer regions of space, she is regarded as a mythical figure within the Sakura Cosmos.
-Shiki makes it his objective to prove her existence when he is disbelieved for his familiarity with her, while the Edens One seeks to ensure her death, which guarantees the extinction of humankind in the future of every parallel universe except Universe Zero, where her fate is undetermined.
-Upon being reached by Shiki's crew in Universe Zero, Mother reveals herself as the Overdrive state of planet Earth, Shiki's homeworld, transformed to replenish its Ether after constant warfare and deforestation led to the planet's ruin twenty-thousand years earlier in 2025.
-Shiki saves her by luring the Chronophage to revert her to her planetary form, allowing Earth to be revitalized with the Grand Shiki Cosmos' advanced technology.
+Shiki makes it his objective to prove her existence when he is disbelieved for his familiarity with her, while the Edens One seeks to ensure her death, which guarantees the extinction of humankind in the future of every parallel universe.
+Upon being found, Mother reveals herself as the Overdrive state of planet Earth, Shiki's homeworld, transformed to replenish its Ether after constant warfare and deforestation led to the planet's ruin twenty-thousand years earlier in 2025.
+Shiki saves her in Universe Zero by using the Chronophage to return her to her planetary form, allowing Earth to be revitalized with the Grand Shiki Cosmos' advanced technology.

 Xiaomei

 Xiaomei (シャオメイ, Shaomei) is the series' metafictional narrator, who breaks the fourth wall to provide context and meta-commentary to the story.
-She appears within the story itself as a resident of the rogue planet Mildian called the "Time Oracle" (時読み, Tokiyomi), a "fortune-teller" with powers of omniscience granted to her by Mother, whose location is the only thing outside of Xiaomei's knowledge.
-To avoid boring herself with complete knowledge of the future, she limits her power so that she cannot know the outcome of any battles beyond multiple possibilities, satisfying her obsession for watching combat by putting her visitors through battles as compensation for her knowledge.
+She appears within the story itself as the "Time Oracle" (時読み, Tokiyomi), a resident of the rogue planet Mildian with powers of omniscience granted to her by Mother, whose location is the only thing outside of Xiaomei's knowledge.
+To avoid boring herself with complete knowledge of the future, she limits her power so that she cannot know the outcome of any battles beyond multiple possibilities.
 She is eventually revealed to be the personification of Earth's Moon named Luna (ルナ, Runa), and returns to her original form after Mother's own form as Earth is restored.
 Mashima noted that he had to be careful adding Xiaomei into the main storyline due to her conceived role as an omniscient narrator, but found that because she "knows everything in the entire world", he was able to include her "without too much trouble".